England’s golden generation, USA beaten and underdogs – World Cup talking points

 USA dominance over

-With Megan Rapinoe retiring and other stalwarts Alex Morgan, Kelley O’Hara and Alyssa Naeher unlikely to play at another World Cup, it finally feels safe to say USA’s glittering era is over despite the excitement around Sophia Smith.
+With Megan Rapinoe retiring and fellow stalwarts Alex Morgan, Kelley O’Hara and Alyssa Naeher unlikely to play at another World Cup, it finally feels safe to say USA’s glittering era is over, despite the excitement around Sophia Smith.

-Along with USA leaving the tournament early on, a number of emerging nations made their mark in Australia and New Zealand with South Africa, Nigeria, Morocco and Jamacia all making the knock-out stages.
+Along with the USA leaving the tournament early on, a number of emerging nations made their mark in Australia and New Zealand with South Africa, Nigeria, Morocco and Jamaica all reaching the knock-out stages.

 Morocco qualified through Group H at the expense of Germany, who had thumped the African outfit 6-0 at the start of the World Cup.
 The Moroccan players were crowded around a phone watching the final seconds of Germany’s draw with South Korea before erupting in celebration.